avabellaw/bright-times/readme.md

 ### Future improvements

 * The datetime picker in event creation
-  * A range picker for start and end event datetimes.
+  * A range picker for start and end event date/times.
-  * A better validation message than an alert if the datetimes are set.
+  * A better validation message than an alert if the date/times are set.

 # GitHub issues/project tab